sankalp123-w/sorting-algo-visualization/README.md

 # Sorting_Visualizer

 This project is a Web Visualization tool for sorting algorithms.
-# need to add rest of sorting except bubble sort
+# you can add more funtions to this if you want to add
+## please give it a star if you like this